Updated: 10/9/20 | October 9th, 2020

 A Note on Safety

-As I’ve written before in this LGBT travel column, safety and comfort is an important part of any gaycation.
+As I’ve written before in this LGBTQ travel column, safety and comfort is an important part of any gaycation.
 Thankfully, there are more than enough resources online to help you decide what or where might be safer to travel.
-For a more independent look at the LGBT rights and safety situation, Equaldex is my favorite.
+For a more independent look at the LGBTQ rights and safety situation, Equaldex is my favorite.

 Over the years and thanks to new technologies and new formats for our media, the way we travel now has changed for the better.
-And for LGBT travelers specifically, these advancements have made it not just easier but also safer and friendlier.
+And for LGBTQ travelers specifically, these advancements have made it not just easier but also safer and friendlier.
 Using these tools and resources, so much more of the world is open to us.

 Adam Groffman is a former graphic designer who left his publishing job to travel the world.
 He’s a gay travel expert, writer, and blogger and publishes a series of LGBTQ-friendly Hipster City Guides from around the world on his gay travel blog, Travels of Adam.
 When he’s not out exploring the coolest bars and clubs, he’s usually enjoying the local arts and culture scene.
 Find more of his travel tips (and embarrassing stories) on Twitter.

 Book Your Trip: Logistical Tips and Tricks